odddollar/File-browser/README.md

 View and interact with a file system over a network with Network File Browser.
 A single binary file is all you need to host an entire directory through a beautiful web interface; all dependencies are included in the binary.
 Run it on a storage server to view and upload/download files without needing to install anything on a client device.

+**PLEASE NOTE: This program was developed by an amateur programmer with very little web development experience.
+As such it contains janky code and may be prone to breaking in almost every way.
+Please be advised.**

+**LIMITATION**: Due to the server-side-rendered nature of this program, when uploading files or creating a new file/folder through the web interface, any existing item with the same name (in that directory) will be overwritten without prompt.
+I'm new to web development so don't know an easy way to change this.

+**INSPIRATION**: Inspired by the amazing [Filebrowser](https://github.com/filebrowser/filebrowser) program.

 ## Features

 - View file and folder structure